sebastianv1/CocoaPods/proposals/incremental-pod-installation-2.md

 ## Backwards Compatibility

-The existing API on the `Installer` includes two properties:`pods_project` and `pod_target_subprojects`.
+The existing API on the `Installer` object includes two properties:`pods_project` and `pod_target_subprojects`.
 With incremental installation, these projects may not be generated.
 As a result, we should add to the documentation that these values _may_ not exist.
-Instead of using those properties, post-install hooks should use a new property called `changed_projects` which is just an array of the list of projects that were generated as a result of the incremental installation.
+Instead of using those properties, post-install hooks should use a new property called `changed_projects` which is just a list of the projects that were generated as a result of the incremental installation.

 ## Other Pod Commands that use `installer.rb`

-`pod update` and `pod analyze` should remain unchanged as a result of the caching.
+`pod update` and `pod analyze` will receive the performance improvement of incremental installation, but should not require any changes.